How We Move: Transportation In Castle Pines

 On September 1, 2020, Council Members formally approved Resolution No. 20-30, which sets the ballot language for the November 3, 2020 City special election, which will appear on the ballot as Question 2A.

 Question 2A asks voters if they would allow the City to borrow $30 million to fund and complete the necessary roadway improvements in a more expeditious manner than the current budget allows, and if voters would be in favor of increasing property taxes to repay this debt.
 With current interest rates, the City estimates that the property tax rate increase will be 6.2 mills or approximately $222 per year for a home valued at $500,000.
-The ballot question would limit the property tax increase to 8.0 mills or $286 per year for a home valued at $500,000.
+If interest rates should change, the City mill rate may not generate more than $1,800,000 annually.

 To build a community where residents can live, work and play requires public investment, commercial development, and cooperation among community organizations to maximize funding and services.